Explore the spectacular landscapes of the Great Glen Way

 Set on the gentle shores of the Caledonian Canal, in the heart of the dramatic 'Great Glen Way', our cosy collection of cottages offer traditional living in this area of spectacular beauty.
 Pet-friendly and complete with log fires and well-equipped kitchens, they offer the ideal self-catering getaway.

 Overlooking the waters of Loch Ness and set on the banks of the historic Caledonian Canal, Bona Lighthouse offers breathtaking scenery and serenity amidst the majesty of the Great Glen.

-Built almost 200 years ago to guide ships into the Caledonian Canal, beautiful Bona Lighthouse has recently been lovingly restored, and boasst an array of period features coupled with the cosy comforts of modern living.
+Built almost 200 years ago to guide ships into the Caledonian Canal, beautiful Bona Lighthouse has been lovingly restored, and boasts an array of period features coupled with the cosy comforts of modern living.

 Built by the famed Scottish engineer Thomas Telford, this historic semi-detached property offers breath-taking views to Ben Nevis and across the glen.

 A popular two-bedroom holiday home, footsteps from the iconic Neptune's Staircase and boasting spectacular views of Ben Nevis and the Great Glen Way.